Venus5687/bdown/README.md

 # bdown
 A Windows Beta downloading tool.
-Bdown.7z is the code.
-If you want the program then go to releases.
+If you want the program, go to releases.